-I felt that way too until my desire to host a wine tasting outweighed the anxiety of how to go about doing it.
+Without a doubt, I felt that way too until my desire to host a wine tasting outweighed the anxiety of how to go about doing it.

-The stigma will be gone.
+Therefore, the stigma will be gone.

 BUT it doesn’t have to be.

-As long as you plan ahead, you can far exceed your guests’ expectations with minimal anxiety.
+Indeed, as long as you plan ahead, you can far exceed your guests’ expectations with minimal anxiety.

-- Are you interested in sampling several wines from one winemaker?
+- Sample several wines from one winemaker.

 Nicest guy in the world.

-His family has been making wines for six generations.
+Undoubtedly, he knows A LOT about wine making as his family has been making wines for six generations.

-- Ideally, when hosting your own wine tasting, it should be an intimate gathering.
+- Make it an intimate gathering.

 - One 750 ml bottle of wine equals about 25 ounces.
 For a 2 ounce taste of wine, each bottle can pour up to 12 tastes.